Departures · the document, by section.

 PWA-ready architecture — home-screen install activates in Phase 2.

 Home-screen install as a Progressive Web App — on iOS 16+ Safari and Android 12+ Chrome, with an icon, splash screen, and full-screen launch — is a Phase 2 addition.
-It bridges the spec’s “downloadable APP” ask without the App Store review cycle, the Play Store fees, or the native-code maintenance burden.
+It bridges the spec’s “downloadable APP” ask without the App Store review cycle or the native-code maintenance burden.

 MVP scope is the fully responsive website.
 Both the PWA home-screen install and the richer in-trip companion experience — offline-first vouchers, push for flight delays, daily itinerary map, in-app contact-AX — are mapped in the Phase 2 Roadmap, not in the £40k commercial scope.